 So, what does this have to do with the gut microbiome?
 Well, research has found that inflammation can be caused by imbalances of the gut microbiome, also suggesting that rebalancing your gut microbiome could improve the inflammation2.

 So, how does this help me stop feeling constantly tired?

 Now that you know your gut microbiome is tightly linked to feeling constantly tired, you might be thinking, how can I get better?
 Improving your gut microbiome would be the first step, which involves changing your diet to make sure that your microbiome is balanced.
-The RYH plan is a fantastic course to improve your gut microbiome, and it provides 4-weeks’ worth of recipes so that you consume the optimal foods to get your gut microbiome in check.
-If you are suffering from lack of energy, why not sign up for the RYH plan today?
+RYH is a fantastic option to improve your gut microbiome as it provides 4-weeks’ worth of recipes so that you consume the optimal foods to get your gut microbiome in check.
+If you are suffering from lack of energy, why not sign up for to RYH today?

 1. Nagy-Szakal D, Williams BL, Mishra N, Che X, Lee B, Bateman L, et al. Fecal metagenomic profiles in subgroups of patients with myalgic encephalomyelitis/chronic fatigue syndrome.
 Microbiome.
 2017;5(1):44.
 Available from: https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-017-0261-y

 2. Krajmalnik-Brown R, Ilhan ZE, Kang DW, DiBaise JK.
 Effects of gut microbes on nutrient absorption and energy regulation.
 Nutr Clin Pract.
 2012;27(2):201-14.
 Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3601187/